How to Build a Local SEO Strategy for HVAC and Plumbing Contractors

 Step 4: Get Listed in Local & Industry Directories

-Citations (mentions of your business name, address, and phone number) help Google confirm your legitimacy.
-The more consistent your info is across the web, the better.
+Citations (mentions of your business’s name, address, and phone number) improve local search rankings, especially when consistent across the web.

-Google reviews are one of the strongest ranking factors for local SEO—and they also convert customers.
+Google reviews are one of the top ranking factors for local SEO, and a powerful trust builder for prospects.

-• Ask every customer when a job wraps up
+• Ask every customer after a completed job

-• Text or email them a direct review link
+• Text or email a direct review link

 • “How to Choose the Right Furnace Size for Your Columbus Home”